 The Hijab (Head Scarf)

-The hijab is a part of the Muslim woman’s identity and a personal act of worship.
-The Qur’an and the Hadith state that Muslim women should cover their hair and wear outer garments outside their home and in the presence of men they would be eligible to marry.
+The hijab is an important part of a Muslim woman’s identity and a personal act of devotion and worship.
+Both the Qur’an and the Hadith guide Muslim women to cover their hair and wear clothing that doesn’t emphasize their physical appearance when they’re outside their home or in the presence of men who could potentially be marriage candidates.

 In Islam and in Christianity: